 The Korthlab investigates the molecular underpinnings of chronic brain diseases like neurodegenerative diseases (Alzheimer’s disease, Parkinson’s disease, amyotrophic lateral sclerosis, Creutzfeldt-Jakob disease) and chronic mental illnesses (schizophrenia, recurrent affective disorders).
 A specific focus is on protein pathology conceived as the consequence of a disruption of protein homeostasis (proteostasis) during cellular malfunction.
 Proteostasis is embedded in a trajectory of various disease causes from genes to environment.

 What is protein pathology?
-Protein pathology means that the physiological assembly of protein complexes is changed to an unfavorable and maladaptive way, usually going along with protein misassembly or aggregation.
-Genetic factors are seen as converging to protein pathology by means of unphysiological expression levels (too low, too high) and/or coding mutants leading to unphysiological folding or interactions.
+Protein pathology means that the physiological assembly of cellular protein complexes is changed to an unfavorable and maladaptive way, usually going along with protein misassembly or aggregation.
+Genetic factors are seen as converging to protein pathology by means of unphysiological expression levels (too low, too high) and/or coding mutants leading to unphysiological folding or interactions (Research focus).

 The Korthlab is embedded in a close interdisciplinary network of National, European and Overseas scientific collaborations.

-- see a video on our research strategy on schizophrenia: https://vimeo.com/133542777
+See a video on our research strategy on schizophrenia: https://vimeo.com/133542777

-Follow news on Twitter @Korthlab_HHU
+Follow news of the Korthlab on Twitter @Korthlab_HHU